themadcreator/ansir/README.md

           palette.
 The default is "extended" for the 256-color palette supported by most major terminals that have any color at all.
     --background <light|dark>
+          Applies only to "shaded" mode.
 Specifies whether the target terminal will have a light or dark background.
 This determines color matching for shaded UTF-8 block characters.
 Default is "dark", which means we interpret a shaded block character as darker than a solid one.
     --alpha-cutoff <integer>
           The minimum alpha value of a pixel that should be converted to a ansi color utf-8 block character.
-Valid values are 0-255.
-Default is 100.
+Valid values are 0.0-1.0.
+Default is 0.95.
+    --alpha-bleed <integer>
+          Applies only to "sub" mode.
+Adjusts how strongly we fix anti-aliased transparency fuzz.
     --mode <block|shaded|sub>
           The rendering mode.
 Default is "block".
 The options are: